 The University adopted Revenue from Contracts with Customers (Topic 606) effective July 1, 2018 using the retrospective transition method.
 The University assessed the various contractual arrangements for material revenue streams, the impact to internal processes, the control environment, and disclosures, and determined that the adoption would not result in a material change to the timing of revenue recognition.
-For all revenue streams, the impact of the adoption was immaterial and the impact of applying the standard retrospectively had no impact on total revenues or total changes in net assets in the prior year presented.
-The impact of the retroactive adjustment to the presentation of financial statements for the period ended June 30, 2018 was as follows:
+For all revenue streams, the impact of the adoption was immaterial and the impact of applying the standard retrospectively had no impact on total revenues or total changes in net assets.